 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.

-Try these other seasonal salads from fellow bloggers:
+Try these other seasonal salads:

 - Blood Orange, Beet, and Apple Salad with Goat Cheese and Citrus Honey Vinaigrette from Renee's Kitchen Adventures